Fountain Pen Spotlight: Asvine P20

 So, is it a good pen?

 Yes!
 Honestly, I’m impressed with the P20 — far more than I thought I would be.
-Minor flaws aside, it’s a beautiful pen, and more importantly, it writes well.
+Minor flaws on the Ocean Blue aside, it’s a beautiful pen, and more importantly, it writes well.
 So well that I’ve found myself consistently wanting to pick it up.
 Given its low price, I think this would be an excellent choice for a first fountain pen for those getting into the hobby (with the caveat that it doesn’t seem to come in a broad nib option for those who might want that), but I also think this would make a great pen for those who are already well down the fountain pen rabbit hole, because again, it’s just a good pen.

 Side note — a slightly larger version of this pen with Asvine’s new #8 nib would be really cool.